Course Outline

 Blended learning

-Tutorial/Workshop 2 – Refer to Canvas for details.
+Tutorial/Workshop 2 – On campus attendance.
 2hrs Week 1 12 times

 Learning materials – Pre-class activities to be completed asynchronised.
 2hrs Week 1 13 times